nickyiliwang0000/h/html/meet-your-text-editor.md

   "description": "jquery 3.x"
 }
 ```
-If you get an error check the bottom left of the editor window: there are icons for errors and alerts that will help you figure out what went wrong.
-(Probably an errant curly brace!)

 The above snippet will allow us to easily include a link to the jQuery CDN in any HTML file.
-One thing to note is that you will need to use a mix of single quotes and double quotes in the body of the snippet.
+If you get an error, check the bottom left of the editor window - there are icons for errors and alerts that will help you figure out what went wrong (probably an errant curly brace!).

+Now create a new HTML document, type `jquery` + `tab`, and see that you get the whole jQuery snippet!

 To add another snippet, add another object below the `jQuery CDN` one.
-After the closing curly brace on a new line, add this snippet to quickly include the viewport `meta` tag for responsive web pages:
+After the closing curly brace of your first snippet, **add a comma**, then on a new line add this snippet to quickly include the viewport `meta` tag for responsive web pages:

 ```json
 //html.json